dbforge/nUpdate/README.md

 A small overview over some of the most important features of nUpdate:

 - Easy management of update packages
-- Easy usable library
+- Easy to use
 - Automated updating for all clients
 - Many configuration settings which let you control your updates easily
 - Secured update packages by signing with SHA512 and 8912 Bit RSA-keys
-- Smart error handling with automated resetting data if an operation failed
+- Smart error handling with automatically resetting data if an operation failed
-- Interfaces, service providers and event-based/task-based asynchronous patterns provide the possibility to use own Graphical - User Interfaces that can be shown to the client
+- Interfaces, service providers and event-based/task-based asynchronous patterns provide the possibility to use own Graphical User Interfaces that can be shown to the client
 - Smart statistics about the downloads of your updates
-- Supports large update packages
+- Supports very large update packages

 ### Version
-3.0.0.0 Beta Build 2 (Could contain bugs)
+3.0.0.0 Beta Build 2 (Could contain some bugs)

 ### Notes
 Help and tips are appreciated.
 Current Beta-version could contain some problems and bugs which will be fixed.